-The ICP team leveraged voluminous data and found 10,560 compliance-related findings across 1,414 ICP assessments between 2017 and 2022 cycles.
+The first three annual cycles of the ICP proved to be an informative and worthwhile endeavor.
+The ICP team leveraged voluminous data and found nearly 6,000 compliance-related findings across over 700 institutions of higher learning.
 The team then provided specific compliance improvement feedback to each of those institutions using individualized reports, enabling them to initiate corrective actions and improve their compliance.
 The team also provided briefings in an open forum of MOU signatories in an effort to share the lessons learned and promote the culture of compliance across the enterprise.
 This document should serve to further these communications efforts and make this information available to all MOU signatories.
 All of these evaluation and communication efforts are part of a holistic effort to improve the overall compliance level across the VolEd enterprise, while providing educational opportunities and protections for Service members.